diweiho/Stock-time-series-chart-with-RSI/README.md

 # Interactive historical price data plot with RSI indicator

 An interactive price chart with RSI done as part of a data visualization assignment.
-Plot is done using plotly, and might not show up on github.
+Plot is done using plotly, and will not show up on github but it can be viewed using NBviewer.*
 Download it and have a go!

+\* Viewing using NBviewer can be done by clicking on the top right icon (circle with a horizontal line across) on the notebook when it loads in github.

 ## Functions:
 1. Retrieve historical price data from 2000-01-03 to current date at 1 day intervals for up to 10 companies.